|

 and there is less tendency to relapse because it is easier for an individual

-to change when the family system changes with them.
+to change when the couple system changes with them.

-Relationship or Family Counselling offers a safe place where each person can be heard,
+Relationship counselling offers a safe place where each person can be heard,

 first by the therapist, and ultimately by each other.
 Sometimes the